hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

 - Potential hardcoded value found in mapping sheet: `7/6/2016`

 ## ETA (S-9)
-{% hint style="danger" %}
+{% hint style="info" %}
-New Era has not marked this field as not required.
-Need to verify if this can be left empty.
+This value is not part of the Shopify order and so it's not saved in the OMS.
+So instead it defaults to 64 which an assumed average delivery time.
 {% endhint %}
 - **Description:** Delivery Time driven by VAS instruction
 - **Position:** 2-2
+- **OMS Value:** 64 (4pm - 6pm)
-We should pick a default option from here if we don't know where to source this from.
+A default option will be selected from here if we don't know where to source this from.
   - 60: 8:00 AM to 12:00 PM
   - 62: 12:00 PM to 2:00 PM
   - 63: 2:00 PM to 4:00 PM